Margaret Nichols (animator): 1980s

 Nichols expanded to become a director and animation director during the 1980s.
-She served as the animation director for two 1986 theatrical films, My Little Pony: The Movie and Transformers: The Movie, as well as the direct-to-video G.I.
+She served as the animation director for two 1986 theatrical films, My Little Pony: The Movie and The Transformers: The Movie, as well as the direct-to-video G.I.
 Joe: The Movie, released in 1987.
 She was also a character animator for the 1982 theatrical musical, Heidi's Song, and an animator for the 1987 animated feature film, Rock Odyssey.

 Nichols also became the animation director for several television series, including Jim Henson's Muppet Babies from 1985 to 1988 and Defenders of the Earth in 1986.
 She similarly held the positions of animation director during the production of the television movies Solarman in 1986 and X-Men: Pryde of the X-Men in 1989.

 Nichols began work for Walt Disney Animation Studios during the mid and late 1980s.
 She held the post of a clean-up animator for Disney's 1985 film, The Black Cauldron.
 She then served as an assistant animator for Who Framed Roger Rabbit by Touchstone Pictures and Disney's Oliver & Company, both released in 1988.
 Nichols later became a key character animator on Disney's The Little Mermaid, released in 1989, and The Rescuers Down Under, released in 1990.

 In addition to her work as an animation director, Nichols became a sequence director for the 1985 television movie, The Glo Friends Save Christmas, and Bigfoot and the Muscle Machines.
 She also directed the sequences for Robotix in 1985; G.I.
 Joe: A Real American Hero from 1985 to 1986; The Transformers from 1986 to 1987 (which she also directed); and The Little Wizards in 1987.

 Her additional animation credits during the 1980s Tex Avery's The Kwicky Koala Show in 1981; Trollkins in 1981; The Smurfs from 1981 to 1984; Shirt Tales in 1982; Pac-Man in 1982; Jokebook in 1982; The Charlie Brown and Snoopy Show in 1983; and The New Scooby and Scrappy-Doo Show.